-We can report Hansel Group GPG (the difference between hourly rates of pay for males and females), calculated by a mean average, is 9.1%.
+We can report Hansel Group GPG (the difference between hourly rates of pay for males and females), calculated by a mean average, is 8.8%.

-In 2021 the increase in gap from 2020 was mainly due to the number of female team members in the upper quartile who were furloughed and therefore not included in the calculation.
+In 2021 the gap was higher due to the number of female team members in the upper quartile who were furloughed and therefore not included in the calculation.
 No team members were furloughed at the snapshot date in 2022 meaning the mean average has returned to a similar figure to that of previous years.

 In 2023 changes in the composition of senior team have impacted the mean average.
 In 2022 we had 2 males and 4 females in the most senior roles in the organisation.
-Due to natural attrition (retirement and turnover) this has now changed to 4 males and 2 females.
+Due to natural attrition (retirement and turnover) this changed to 4 males and 2 females.

-Our overall gender pay gap by median average remained at 0%.
-This shows there continues to be no difference between the mid points in the ranges of men's and women's pay.
+In 2024 our overall gender pay gap by median average remained at 0%.
+This shows there continued to be no difference between the overall organisation mid points in the ranges of men's and women's pay.